 With more people vying for larger properties and remaining within commuting distance to work no longer a barrier, we’re seeing a surge of Australians moving away from the city to the suburbs.
 This has placed significant pressure on the rental market.
 Another new hurdle posed by the COVID-19 outbreak is that of social distancing restrictions and mandatory lockdowns.

 Whilst these have been paramount in stemming the spread of the virus, they have made some of the daily activities in the real estate sector such as house inspections, open homes, and auctions impossible.

 However, out of adversity often comes growth and this was a challenge Suzana Wade took head-on.

 “Real estate is normally quite a slow-moving beast, it takes a lot before you see any change.
 I looked at this as a great opportunity to strengthen the business and bring it into the modern world”.

-Whilst many real estates are still left picking up the pieces, Suzana is leading the way towards the future of real estate.
-With a technology-equipped, full service Real Estate Agency Suzana offers remote, online inspections.
+Whilst many real estates are still left picking up the pieces, Suzana is leading the way towards the future of the real estate.
+With a technology-equipped, full-service Real Estate Agency Suzana offers remote, online inspections.
 This allows for business to continue as usual despite the restrictions and provides peace of mind to tenants.

 Although a necessary change now, this shows great merit for a post-COVID climate too.
 Online inspections allow agents to showcase listings through videos.
 This can open a world of opportunities for the busy worker who can’t make it to inspections because they are not offered outside of their work hours.